Skip to content

 As we published last week, during the Valley of Death, we have to test our prototypes, do commercial validations, and check our business model holistically (every single aspect has to be correct), and the product launch has to be postponed until it complies with all these aspects.

 And let me tell you the key to sustainable success over time: Put God at the center of your business.
 The most beautiful businesses are inspired by God.
 The prettiest ventures are always in tune with God´s call for humanity.
 And these beautiful masterpieces are replicated and improved all the time.
 Just think about the song: “Stand by Me” by Ben E. King.
-In 1960, Ben E. King was inspired to update the early 20th-century gospel hymn by Charles Albert Tindley, which was based around the psalm, “will not we fear, though the Earth be removed, and though the mountains be carried into the midst of the sea”.
-Fifty-eight years have passed, and this song has been recorded so many times, we think there are at least 400 versions of it, performed by many artists, including John Lennon, Prince Royce, Florence plus The Machine, Skylar-Gray, etc. The song “Stand by Me” was inspired in the Psalms, and it is so pretty, that has continued to shine over and over again, until this day.
+In 1960, Ben E. King was inspired to update the early 20th-century gospel hymn by Charles Albert Tindley, which was based around the psalm, “Will not we fear, though the Earth be removed, and though the mountains be carried into the midst of the sea”.
+Fifty-eight years have passed, and this song has been recorded so many times, we think there are at least 400 versions of it, performed by many artists, including John Lennon, Prince Royce, Florence plus The Machine, Skylar-Gray, etc. The song “Stand by Me” was inspired by the Psalms, and it is so pretty, that has continued to shine over and over again, until this day.

 Thank you!